Digimon World: Next Order

 “The excessive amount of grinding is what's holding back an otherwise good game.”

-The graphics of the game have received mixed reviews, with many players noting that they feel outdated and lack detail, especially for a title released in 2016.
-While some appreciate the nostalgic charm and find the visuals serviceable, others criticize the lack of polish and the overall aesthetic, suggesting that it falls short compared to more recent titles in the genre.
-Overall, the graphics are seen as a significant drawback, though some players have found ways to enhance their experience through mods.
+The graphics of the game have received mixed reviews, with many players noting that they feel outdated and reminiscent of older gaming eras, particularly due to its origins as a PS Vita title.
+While some appreciate the charm and nostalgia of the visuals, others criticize the lack of detail and polish, describing them as subpar compared to contemporary standards.
+Overall, the graphics are seen as serviceable but leave much to be desired, especially for a game released in 2016.

 “The graphics are very nice, the camera is excellent.”

-“Art/graphics: simply put, this game is ugly, the world map is devoid of detail and many areas are just flat textures, with severe lack of any forethought in areas.”
+“The graphics are simply put, this game is ugly; the world map is devoid of detail and many areas are just flat textures, with a severe lack of any forethought in areas.”

 “Graphics are... well, this game was originally released in 2016 for a handheld console and they never bothered improving anything for the ports to other devices.”

-“Changes in the art style were something to be 100% expected, however it seemed like they used an engine meant for PS2 games and somehow ended up having graphics that are worse than the PS1 game, whereas the PS1 game had a unique art style in using pixel art that gave it a certain charm; for this game, they never polished any of the landscape, assets, or character models.”
+“Changes in the art style were something to be 100% expected; however, it seemed like they used an engine meant for PS2 games and somehow ended up with graphics that are worse than the PS1 game, where the PS1 game had a unique art style in using pixel art that gave it a certain charm.”

 - 30 % positive mentions